Meet Our Board of Directors

 Niemiec frequently presents at conferences, conducts seminars and workshops on topics regarding administrative strategies and policies, adult learners, online and blended instruction.
 She serves on several university-wide committees and has leadership roles in various professional organizations.

-Marie A. Cini, Ph.D., was appointed as Provost and Senior Vice President for Academic Affairs in April, 2013, after most recently serving as vice president and dean of the School of Undergraduate Studies at UMUC.
-Cini had been Dean of the Undergraduate School at UMUC since joining UMUC on February 1, 2008.
-Her work as provost is to create and implement an academic vision that is learner-centered, high quality, and low cost, based on learning science and technology.
-She serves as the Vice President of the Online Learning Consortium.
+Cini served as Provost and Senior Vice President for Academic Affairs at UMUC after serving as vice president and dean of the School of Undergraduate Studies.
+Her work as provost helped to create and implement an academic vision that is learner-centered, high quality, and low cost, based on learning science and technology.

 Cini has over 20 years of experience with various facets of adult and distance education, building experience with scalable, high quality program offerings.
 Right before joining UMUC, she held the positions of Associate Vice President for Academic Affairs and Interim Dean of the School of Management at City University of Seattle in Bellevue, WA.
 In these positions, she led several major change initiatives in Academic Affairs.